2010 Bangalore stadium bombing

 2010 Bangalore stadium bombing occurred on 17 April 2010 in M. Chinnaswamy Stadium, Bangalore, India before a 2010 Indian Premier League match between the Royal Challengers Bangalore and Mumbai Indians.
-Two bombs exploded around a heavily packed Cricket stadium in which fifteen people were injured.
+Two bombs exploded around a heavily packed cricket stadium, in which fifteen people were injured.
 A third bomb was defused outside the stadium.
-According to the Bangalore City Police, the blasts were caused by low-intensity crude bombs made of powergel which is used in quarrying and were triggered by timers.
+According to the Bangalore City Police, the blasts were caused by low-intensity crude bombs made of powergel, which is used in quarrying, and were triggered by timers.
 On 18 April, two more bombs were located near the stadium during search operations.

-Yasin Bhatkal of the Indian Mujahideen is the prime accused in the case (among 14 others of whom 7 have been apprehended), another accused Mohammad Qateel Siddiqui – also of the Indian Mujahideen – was killed by inmates at the Yerawada Central Jail for his alleged involvement in the attack.
+Yasin Bhatkal of the Indian Mujahideen is the prime accused in the case, among 14 others, 7 of whom have been apprehended.
+Another of the accused, Mohammad Qateel Siddiqui, also of the Indian Mujahideen, was killed by inmates at the Yerawada Central Jail for his alleged involvement in the attack.

-In July, 2018 a National Investigation Agency special court convicted and sentenced 3 of the 14 accused, Gowhar Aziz Khomani, Kamaal Hasan, and Mohammad Kafeel Akhtar (all from Bihar), to seven years in jail after they pleaded guilty.
+In July 2018, a National Investigation Agency special court convicted and sentenced 3 of the 14 accused, Gowhar Aziz Khomani, Kamaal Hasan, and Mohammad Kafeel Akhtar (all from Bihar), to seven years in jail after they pleaded guilty.
 They had conspired and facilitated the terrorists who then prepared and planted the explosives.

 Background

-Bengaluru is the information technology hub of India with more than 40% of the country's IT and software industry based there.
-Earlier in 2008, Bangalore had suffered serial blasts.
-India already suffered from a series of blasts in Jaipur, in May 2008.
+Bengaluru is the information technology hub of India, with more than 40% of the country's IT and software industry based there.
+In July 2008, Bangalore had suffered serial blasts.
+India had also suffered from a series of blasts in Jaipur, in May 2008.

 The bombings

 The stadium was filled with spectators watching a popular cricket tournament.
-An hour before the start of the match two bombs had exploded and a third bomb was found and defused outside the stadium.
-According to the witness there was a loud sound and people started running.
-After the bomb blast police secured the area following which the Twenty20 cricket match between the home team Royal Challengers Bangalore and Mumbai Indians, started an hour late at (1700 IST).
+An hour before the start of the match, two bombs exploded and a third bomb was found and defused outside the stadium.
+According to witnesses, there was a loud sound and people started running.
+After the bomb blast, police secured the area and the Twenty20 cricket match between the home team, Royal Challengers Bangalore, and Mumbai Indians, started an hour late, at 17:00 IST.